sasdallas/Ethereal/README.md

 # Ethereal

-A totally from scratch all-in-one operating system, written for speed, memory conservation, and reliability.
+A totally from scratch all-in-one operating system, written for speed, memory conservation, and reliability.\
+Formerly known as reduceOS

 ## What is Ethereal?